2022 FC Seoul season

-The 2022 season was FC Seoul's 39th in the K League 1.
+The 2022 season was FC Seoul's 39th season in the K League 1.
 For the 3rd consecutive season, FC Seoul wasn't able to end the K League 1 at the Championship Round, leaving them a K League 1 Relegation Round spot.
 They finished in 9th place, escaping relegation play-offs at their last match, after winning 2–0 past Suwon FC.
-They didn't participated –or qualified to participate– in the 2022 AFC Champions League.
+They didn't participated —or qualified to participate—in the 2022 AFC Champions League.
 Their final chance of reaching the 2023–24 AFC Champions League was via the 2022 Korean FA Cup, where they played a two-legged final against Jeonbuk Hyundai Motors, losing on aggregate score.
 Overall, no titles were won by FC Seoul in the season.